 What We Aim to Do

-The Saskatchewan Economic Development Association (SEDA) is Saskatchewan’s leading non-governmental organisation with a focus on community and economic development, community regeneration and resilience.
+The Saskatchewan Economic Development Association (SEDA) is Saskatchewan’s leading non-governmental organization with a focus on community and economic development, community regeneration and resilience.

 We aim to champion sustainable communities via an inclusive approach to community development.
 Enhancing community resilience; influencing and supporting best practice and seeking to raise the standards of the practice of local economic development through learning and resource provision are key aims of the association.
 We provide networks and services aimed at promoting and supporting these goals.